ta4j/ta4j-wiki/Forecast-Indicators.md

 - Strategy rules compare the forecast to current price, stops, targets, support, resistance, or chart overlays.
 - You want report output in user-facing price units.

-`LogReturnToPriceForecastIndicator` is the bridge between the two.
+`LogReturnToPriceForecastIndicator` is the reducer bridge between the two.
+It accepts an explicit price indicator plus an explicit `ReturnForecastProjectionProvider` and rejects non-log return projections.

 ## Reproducibility Notes